Ashutosh619-sudo/Pratilipi-Assignment/README.md

 2) after it builds the whole thing run docker-compose up

-Custom Data has been provided in the data folder
+Custom Content Data has been provided in the data folder.

+The custome content data assumes that the user already exists in the user service database.

 Documentation for services:
 Content-services: http://localhost:8000/docs/